cssnr/auto-auth/README.md

 ### Known Issues

 * Only allows saving 1 set of credentials per host
 * Most browsers will offer to save passwords on login and edit
+* A 401 response from a Service Worker is not properly intercepted:
+  - Firefox: Shows a generic 401 page, use `Ctrl+F5`
+    * Once credentials are saved, requests will work as normal.
+  - Chrome: Shows a default credentials prompt, Cancel and press `Ctrl+F5`
+    * This behavior may continue after saving credentials.

 > [!TIP]
 > **Don't see your issue here?**